Distant Memories Begin to Stir

 Whew!
 These are powerful memories of a tragic era in our national consciousness, memories and feelings I had successfully held in check for 20 years, now rushing back in a jumble of emotions here in the rain at The Pacifist Memorial.

-What is it about a statue and some piece of brick — the image of Gandhi, the Walls Names — that can generate such strong emotions.
+What is it about a statue and these walls of brick — the image of Gandhi, these names, these quotes — that can generate such strong emotions.

 I begin to understand.
 You’ve seen those pictures of tearful veterans with their hands pressed against the names carved on the walls of the Vietnam Veterans’ Memorial?
 For me, The Pacifist Memorial in Sherborn has just that effect.
 It is more — a whole lot more — than just a statue and list of names with important quotations.